• Skip to main content

 Instructions

-• Add the butter to a large Dutch oven over medium heat.
+• Melt the butter in a large, heavy pot over medium heat (I recommend a Dutch oven).
 When the butter has melted, add the onions and cook for about 5 minutes or until the onions become translucent and tender.

 • Add the garlic, bay leaf, cayenne, creole or cajun seasoning, and black pepper.
 Cook and stir until you can smell the garlic, which should take about 30 seconds to one minute.

-• Add the seafood stock.
-Bring to a boil and add the corn.
+• Add the seafood stock (or chicken stock if using).
+Bring the stock to a boil and add the corn.
 Reduce the heat to low and cook for 15 minutes.

-• Add the flour to ½ cup of the half-and-half and stir with a fork until the mixture is smooth with no lumps.
-Then, add to the bisque mixture.
-Add the remaining ½ cup of half-and-half and ¼ cup of white wine.
+• Add the remaining half a cup of half-and-half and a quarter cup of white wine.
 Increase the heat to medium.
-Stir continuously until the bisque begins to get thick and creamy.
+Stir continuously until the bisque begins to thicken and gets creamy.
 This should take about three to four minutes.

-• Taste and add ½ teaspoon of kosher salt, if needed.
-Optional, garnish with parsley, Serve immediately.
+• Taste the soup and add half a teaspoon of kosher salt, if needed.
+Garnish with parsley and serve immediately.

 Notes

 Be sure not to skip the step of picking over your crabmeat for shell fragments.
 If you have ever eaten egg salad and bitten into a piece of shell, you know how unpleasant that is.
-To look for bits of shell, spread out the crabmeat on a large plate and carefully and gently look through the delicate meat.
-Pick out and discard any shell or cartilage.
+To find any bits of shell, spread the crabmeat on a large plate and carefully and gently use your fingers to feel the delicate meat.
+Try not to break up any large lumps.
+Pick out and discard any bits of shell or cartilage; it’s much easier to feel the shell bits than see them.

 Because fresh crabmeat is so easy to find where I live, I have never tried canned crabmeat, so I can't say how it would be in this soup.